 - In case the CA configuration consists of a single UL CC, MPR for contiguous UL CA applies and where necessary, BWchannel shall be used as BWchannel_CA.

+For inter-band carrier aggregation with uplink assigned to two NR bands, the requirements in clause 6.2.2 apply for each uplink component carrier.

 6.2A.2.2 Maximum output power reduction for power class 1